dgolbourn/pcraft/README.md

 3. Download the client mods from [here](http://pcraft.co.uk:8080/mods) and place them in the `/mods` directory of your Minecraft (e.g. probably `%APPDATA%\.minecraft\mods` on Windows)

-4. Launch the game, choose Multiplayer, and add the Pcraft server address `pcraft.co.uk`.
+4. Launch the game, choose Multiplayer, and add the Percycraft server address `pcraft.co.uk`.

-5. **Congratulations, you've joined the Pcraft server!**
+5. **Congratulations, you've joined the Percycraft server!**

 For server admins
 -----------------
-If you want your own Pcraft:
+If you want your own Percycraft:

 1. Create an AWS Stack using the [Cloudformation template](aws/cf.yml)